8 Things to Do If Your Car Breaks Down in Winter

 When a winter storm hits and you’re on the road, there might be no time to think about survival.
 Remember these tips so you can act wisely in case of emergency.

 If you’re stranded in a car and can’t drive further, don’t get out.
-Call for help if you can.
+Call for help if your car broke down.
 Run the engine occasionally for warmth, but keep a window open.
 Be sure the exhaust pipe isn’t blocked by snow.

 Run out of gas?